SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/Estimates/invoice-estimate.md

 ---
 id:  invoice-estimate
 title: Estimates
-sidebar_label: Lesson 2 - How to invoice an Estimate
+sidebar_label: 2.
+Invoice an Estimate
 sidebar_postiion: 2
 ---

-## Lesson 2 - How to create retainer estimates
+## 2. Create retainer estimates

 Estimates can be created as retainers, and the system will automatically display their values.